by C. Weiner* (7/19)

 Types of Water Heaters—On Demand

 On-demand (‘tankless’ or ‘instant’) water heaters provide hot water more efficiently than conventional storage water heaters because they only heat water when it is called for at a faucet.
-(Gas on-demand units have EFs around 0.82, and electric units have EFs around 0.98.)
+(Gas on-demand units can have UEFs of 0.87 or more.)
 Instead of making use of storage tanks for heating large quantities of water, when hot water is called for at a faucet it passes from the tap through a small on-demand unit where it is heated by burning natural gas or propane or by an electric heating element.
 One advantage of this type of system is that the amount of hot water it can provide is not limited by the amount of hot water in a storage tank.
 On the other hand, on-demand water heaters are limited by the amount of water they can heat at any one time.

 The volume of water that can be produced by on-demand water heaters depends on the temperature of the incoming water from the tap.
 The warmer the water is (as in summer and in warmer climates), the greater the flow that can be delivered at the desired temperature.
 Most on-demand unit manufacturers can provide a graph that compares flow rates at different temperature rises above the incoming water like the one here.
 Because most new on-demand water heaters vary their application of heat according to the flow rate, households on well water may experience cold slugs as the pressure provided by the well pump changes.
 Solutions to this issue might include installing a water pressure regulator or adjusting the setting of your well pump switch and can be discussed with a qualified contractor.